Last Updated on September 24, 2022

 Tsunami 125 is a beginner board that was designed to give people the opportunity to experience surfing in both small and large conditions.

 Its wide point forward on the front foot gives it extra stability while also allowing you to paddle faster, while the hard edges provide great hold when carving down the line.

-The Pungo has many features, including a little less nose rocker, rolled bottom contour, pulled-in swallow tail for extra hold on turns, and a flatter deck profile.
+The Pungo has many features, including a little less nose rocker, rolled bottom contour, pulled-in swallow tail for extra hold-on turns, and a flatter deck profile.

 The Pungo is a great board for anyone looking to have an all-around surf experience.
-This board has been used from beginners to people who surf every day to get out into larger waves.
+This board has been used by beginners to people who surf every day to get out into larger waves.